estahn/k8s-image-swapper/docs/configuration.md

 This can be used in conjunction with [JMESPath.org](https://jmespath.org/) which has a live editor that can be used as a playground to experiment with more complex queries.

+### RepositoryCustomTags

+This provides a way to add custom tags to newly created repositories.
+This may be useful while looking at AWS costs.
+It's a slice of `Name` and `Value`.

+!!! example
+    ```yaml
+    repositoryCustomTags:
+      - name: cluster
+        value: myCluster
+    ```

 ## Target

 This section configures details about the image target.